|Type:||4-cylinder, liquid-cooled, inline, piston|

 This four-cylinder is the only know example of Harriman's aircraft engines.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Harriman.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Harriman.